 “When brainstorming solutions in 2016, we had a shift in mindset: We were always going to operate in a deficit so long as we were only recruiting 50 percent of the population,” said Randee Herrin, Senior Vice President of Houston New Construction.
 “We realized that if we shifted our focus to the training and development of women, we could create a pipeline of talent that could lead us out of deficit and into abundance.”

-In late 2016, Herrin was sent an article highlighting a similar program between the United Way THRIVE and S&B Engineers and Constructors in which S&B hired and trained 20 women as pipefitters.
+In late 2016, Herrin was sent an article highlighting a similar program between the United Way of Greater Houston and S&B Engineers and Constructors in which S&B hired and trained 20 women as pipefitters.
 Herrin then reached out to THRIVE and discovered their mission to help families build stronger financial futures by acquiring skills and education, obtaining better jobs, developing good financial habits, and building a savings plan.

 It was a perfect fit for TD.